-The Headland Hotel has had the joy of welcoming many VIP stars to the Hotel since the early 1900s.
-Opening its doors to varies movie and TV shows that have of course taken a delight to the beautiful surroundings and architectural masterpiece this very hotel upholds.
+Since the early 1900s, The Headland Hotel has had the joy of welcoming many VIP stars.
+It has opened its doors to various movie and TV shows that have taken delight in the beautiful surroundings and the architectural masterpiece of this hotel.

-Did you know that rooms 223, 227 and 205 were used for some of the bedroom scenes!
-The very pram they used to push towards the cliff edge was once owned by the Armstrong’s and had once been used for their young children.
-To this current day, guests from all around the world visit the hotel having seen the film.
-The Headland continues to celebrate the film by providing unique tributes around Halloween such as a ‘Witches themed’ spooky afternoon tea or showcasing the film on a cinematic screen.Catch The Headland in all its glory and watch The Witches on Netflix.
+Did you know that rooms 223, 227 and 205 were used for some of the bedroom scenes?
+The pram they used to push towards the cliff edge was once owned by the Armstrong’s and had been used for their young children.
+To this day, guests from all around the world visit the hotel having seen the film.
+The Headland continues to celebrate the film by providing unique tributes around Halloween such as a ‘Witches themed’ spooky afternoon tea or by showcasing the film on a cinematic screen.Catch The Headland in all its glory and watch The Witches on Netflix.